-The Nike Air CB 34 was again super rugged and featured a 180 Air Max unit in the heel, as well as a forefoot strap.
+The Nike Air CB 34 was again a super rugged Charles Barkley shoe and featured a 180 Air Max unit in the heel, as well as a forefoot strap.
 They were made to look like Godzilla’s feet with white arches along the outsole to simulate the beast’s claws.
 They also had one of the funkiest sole traction patterns ever, with the word “Sir” etched in graffiti letters on the left shoe, and “Charles” on the right.

 Nike Air CB 34 II

 The original Nike Air CB 34 II design was released in 1995.
 They featured a full-grain leather upper, lockdown elastic straps for the easy-pull lacing system, and the huge CB34 imprint on the side, tongue, and outsole of the shoe.
-They also came with a full-length Air Max unit, the first Barkley shoe to do so.
+They also came with a full-length Air Max unit, the first Charles Barkley shoes to do so.

 After four years with the Suns, Charles would be traded to Houston.
 At this point in his career, Charles had slowed down a bit and was chasing the one thing that had eluded him, a championship.
 He would join a stacked Houston roster that still featured Drexler and Olajuwon.
 But before the start of the season, Barkley would add another bit of hardware to his trophy case.

 Charles joined the 1996 USA Basketball team in Atlanta.
 He again led the team in scoring and in rebounding averaging 12.4 ppg, 6.6 rbpg, and 2.4 assists.
 The US squad would ultimately take home the gold.
-Charles rocked his signature joints all throughout the competition but he was also spotted lacing up the Air More Uptempos in some practices.
+Charles rocked his signature joints all throughout the competition but he was also spotted lacing up the Air More Uptempos in some games and practices.

-Charles Barkley and the Houston Rockets
+Charles Barkley Shoes with the Houston Rockets

 Barkley would get two more good seasons out of his weary legs and four in total.
 He was named to the All-Star team in 1997 when he was still able to rake in 19 points a game and almost 14 boards.
 But that would be his last All-Star appearance before he retired.

 In the 1996-97 season the Rockets made the Western Conference Finals, but fell to the Jazz.
 Season five was Chuck’s last great chance to win a title.
-Sadly, he would retire as one of the NBA’s all time greats to never win an NBA title.
+Sadly, he would retire as one of the NBA’s all-time greats to never win an NBA title.

 He got 3 more signature shoes during his time as a Rocket: